 The Association's funding policy provides for contributions from the City of Minneapolis, the State of Minnesota, and active plan members.
 City contributions are actuarially determined pursuant to Minn.
 Stat. § 69.77, subd.
 4, and ch.
 423C.
-Minn.
+Pursuant to Minn.
 Stat. § 423C.15, subd.
-3, requires full funding of the Association's unfunded accrued liability by December 31 of the year occurring 15 years later.
+3, the Association's unfunded accrued liability must be amortized on a level dollar basis by December 31 of the year occurring 15 years later.
 Active plan members contribute annually an amount equal to eight percent of the maximum first grade firefighter's salary from which pension benefits are determined.
 The State of Minnesota annually contributes fire state aid pursuant to Minn.
 Stat. §§ 69.021 and 297I.10.
-The City of Minneapolis and the State of Minnesota provided statutory contributions in 2008.
+The City of Minneapolis and the State of Minnesota provided statutory contributions in 2009.
 Since all active plan members have achieved 25 years of service, active member contributions are no longer required.